Voyagers!: Television film

-In 1985, following the death of series lead Jon-Erik Hexum, Universal re-edited several episodes of the show into a television film.
+In 1985, following the death of series lead Jon-Erik Hexum during the run of his subsequent series Cover Up the previous year, Universal re-edited several episodes of the show into a television film.
 Entitled Voyager from the Unknown, the story combined the pilot episode and "Voyagers of the Titanic" into one feature-length film.
 This version incorporates new video special effects, some voice-over dubbing for Hexum and Peluce's characters that changed, and added dialogue and new footage to include a supercomputer directing Voyager missions.

 The opening begins with a narration and painted illustrations of Bogg receiving his guidebook on "Planet Voyager" by artist Jerry Gebr.

 "Far out in the cosmos there exists a planet known as Voyager, where the mystery of travel into space and through time has been solved.
 It is inhabited by a race who call themselves Voyagers.
 Their purpose is to keep constant surveillance on history.
 These people have a time machine device, the Omni, which will take them into the past, present or future.
 As each Voyager graduates he is given an omni and a guidebook.
 One such graduate Phineas Bogg, who was assigned as a field worker to operate in certain time zones."